github11218/web-project/linux.md

 ## Colleboration

-- In Git multiple devlopers can work and share together
+- In Git multiple devlopers can work and share together.

 ```bash